top of page

 This was unscientifically confirmed by an Indo-Fijian cab driver¹ that unsolicited, had some very unkind things to say about indigenous Fijians.

-After inspecting the Suva Market, en-route the Merchant’s Club, I noticed a bar on the second floor of the building across the street.
-The Metropole was filled with locals with not a Caucasian face to be scene.
+After inspecting the Suva Market, en route the Merchant’s Club, I noticed a bar on the second floor of the building across the street.
+The Metropole was filled with locals with not a Caucasian face to be seen.
 A perfect location for . . . #AARBeerOclock, and after navigating a steep utilitarian staircase I was inside a very dark and noisy bar.
 I saw a door on my right leading to the veranda and made a break for daylight.
 And the next thing I knew I was chatting with some locals while slaking my thirst via a gigundo bottle of Fiji Gold

-I surveyed my fellow man: some drinking kava out of a communal bowl, others with a bucket of beer, with a few smoking local cigarettes that smell like stogies - with everyone listening to the soundtrack of Fiji (a rotation of what sounded like Hawaiian music and Reggae, but which are all 100% Fijian).
+I surveyed my fellow man: some drinking kava out of a communal bowl, others with a bucket of beer, with a few smoking local cigarettes that smelled like stogies - with everyone listening to the soundtrack of Fiji (a rotation of what sounded like Hawaiian music and Reggae, but which are all 100% Fijian).
 It was nice to chat with some of the patrons, one of whose wife whose visiting the States.
 To me, this is what travel is all about.

 Odds and Sods

-1. ATMs fees in Suva range from $10-15 FJD ($4.5 - $6.65 USD): My NFCU ATM card did not work in Fiji (even after repeated calls to customer service) and was thankful that I packed a Capital One backup card, as well as a few hundred bucks of USD.
+1. ATM fees in Suva range from $10-15 FJD ($4.5 - $6.65 USD): My NFCU ATM card did not work in Fiji (even after repeated calls to customer service) and was thankful that I packed a Capital One backup card, as well as a few hundred bucks of USD.
 BRED bank appears to offer the lowest ATM fee at $10 FJD.

 2. Credit cards are accepted in most places in Suva though most charge a 2.5% credit card fee for international credit cards.
 Why?
 Because they can.